 How do I nominate referees in my ACE application?

-The applicants are allowed to choose references from different settings e.g. mix of GP, hospital based(different clinical attachments), laboratory based, community setting.
+Applicants are allowed to choose references from different settings e.g. a mix of GP, hospital-based(different clinical attachments), laboratory-based, community setting.

 What if I will not be able to commence at the start of the training year?